 Verge (berm) maintenance

 If you're a property owner, you're responsible for maintaining the grassed area in front of your property.
 Otherwise it can become a fire or vermin hazard.
 However, Council contractors also carry out weed spraying, mowing and/or pruning as required along the road edge of these areas each year.
 Find out more below about weed spraying and overhanging vegetation.

 Do not plant along the roadside verge/road reserve because this can cause issues when we are undergoing maintenance.

 If you don't want us to weed spray your grassed area, please let us know - we'll put you on our No Spray Register.
 You'll need to agree to meet certain conditions in relation to alternative maintenance of your property frontage.

 Download an application form for a no spray zone.

 Benefits of our spraying programme

-We spray roadside verges about four times a year to complement to our mowing activities.
+We spray roadside verges about once or two times a year based on area/road.
 Our spray programme helps us to:

 - keep road drainage systems clear